Sunday, 31 March 2024

 And, by simplistic, I mean dull and predictable.
 It was obvious from the get-go that this film would centre around a love triangle between Hepburn, Grant and Stewart: Grant still has feelings for his old ex, but he faces new competition not only by Kittredge but also Connor played by Stewart.
 Meanwhile Hepburn is initially only interested in improving her social status.
 This is the only reason she is marrying Kittredge.
 However, she becomes romantically involved with Stewart.
 And I saw this coming from a mile away.

-Of course, this is isn't to slate the acting talent in this film - Grant and Stewart were charismatic as usual, but I did particularly like Hepburn.
+Of course, this is isn't to slate the acting talent in this film - Grant and Stewart were charismatic as usual - although I'm not sure whether Stewart was quite deserving of his Best Actor Oscar win.
+I think he was better in other roles like in Mr Smith Goes to Washington or Anatomy of a Murder.
+I did particularly like Hepburn.
 She was well-known as an outspoken feminist, constantly speaking out against the misogyny of the era.
 And she brought some of her fiery demeanour into her role.
 It was nice seeing a female lead as acting assertive and confident, rather than just a wet blanket, which was all too common for the films of the time.

 While I was charmed by the three leads, I was less charmed by the film itself.
 All very cheesy and predictable.